shcallaway/cardician/README.md

 ![alt text](https://github.com/shcallaway/cardician/blob/master/assets/gambit.jpg)

-cardician (car • dish • un) *noun* : A magician who manipulates playing cards.

-Add professional connections to a Google sheet from CLI.
+Add professional connections to a Google sheet from the command line.
+Become a card-weilding magician.

 ## How It Works